AnimaApp/docs/src/v3/sketch/prototype/index.md

 ## How Does It Work?

-Designers can take their design to production in a matter of seconds.

-Here are the steps for creating a website from a Sketch document:
+Here are the steps for creating a prototype or a website from a Sketch document:

 1. Design your website in Sketch where each web page is represented by an artboard
 2. Apply responsive design by using **Layout**